microchip-pic-avr-examples/pic18f46k42-curiosity-hpc-labs/README.md

 Rotate the on-board potentiometer to change the speed of the LED shift. <br />

 #### Summary
-A crucial step in this lab is to check if the ADC value is 0.
+A crucial step in this lab is to check if the ADC value is zero.
 If it does not perform the zero check, and if the ADC result is zero, the LEDs will rotate at an incorrect speed.
 This is an effect of the delay value underflowing from 0 to 255.

 ###### Program Flow: Variable Speed Rotate Lab
 ![Lab 5 Program Flow](images/Lab5-program-flow.PNG)